timklge/karoo-powerbar/README.md

 ## Usage

 Install the app and start it from the main menu.
 You will be asked to grant it permission to show it on top of other apps (i. e. the karoo ride app).
-You can select one of the following data sources:
+You can select one of the following data sources to be displayed at the bottom or at the top of the screen:

+- Power
 - Heart rate
-- Power
 - Average power over the last 3 seconds
 - Average power over the last 10 seconds

-Subsequently, the power bar will be shown at the bottom of the screen.
-The bar will be filled according to your current power output / heart rate and will change color depending on the intensity, as setup in your power / heart rate zones.
+Subsequently, the bar(s) will be shown when riding.
+Bars are filled and colored according to your current power output / heart rate zone as setup in your Karoo settings.

 ## Installation